Online Business

 Are you planning to have customers outside of Germany?
 Make sure to fulfill the packaging law of each country.

 Do you have any questions?
-The local Chamber of Commerce and Industry (IHK) offers free advice.
+The local IHK Chamber of Industry and Commerce provides offers free advice.

 Logos of companies or individual products are capable of being registered as a trade mark.
 An important prerequisite is that you do not violate any existing trademark rights and business names.
 An Internet domain name or your company name may be protected by use in a business context – limited to the geographical reach of your company’s business activity.
 CCI guide to protecting names and logos